ManuelMPinto/ManuelMPinto/README.md

-# Hi there, I'm Manuel Pinto
+# Hello there, I'm Manuel Pinto

 ## 💡 About Me